-Code for DC is the DC chapter of the Code for America Brigade.
-We are a group of volunteer civic hackers working together to solve local issues and help people engage with the city.
+Founded in 2012, Code for DC is a non-partisan, non-political group of volunteer civic hackers working together to solve local issues and help people engage with the city.

-OpenDataDC is a public data catalog for and by the people of Washington, DC.
-It complements the catalog maintained by the city government at data.dc.gov which houses official municipal data.
+Code for DC’s data portal is a public data catalog for and by the people of Washington, DC.
+It complements the catalog maintained by the city government at opendata.dc.gov, which houses official municipal data.
 Explore, upload, download and analyze!

 A project to explain DC’s hyperlocal Advisory Neighborhood Commission system by pulling information scattered across the web into one place.

 Code for DC is a Code for America Brigade located here in Washington, DC.
 Founded in 2012, we are a non-partisan, non-political group of volunteer civic hackers working together to solve local issues and help people engage with the city.
 We host twice-monthly hacknights and other events to gather, discuss, and get stuff done.

 We're looking to bring people with all different skill sets together to maximize our potential.
 Civic hackers aren't just developers — they're journalists, lawyers, designers, and interested citizens in general.
 The more community participation, the better.

 This website is new and we are currently adding additional content to it.
 You can find our old website here.